-We close with some general "do's and don't's".
+We close with some general "do's and don't's."
 Software developers should take care to program and document density functionals correctly, and to update their codes with significant new functionals.
-Superseded functionals (in the sense that PW86^{32,33} and PW9134 are superseded by PBE9) should be allowed to retire gradually.
+Superseded functionals [in the sense that PW86 (Refs.
+38 and 39) and PW91 (Ref.
+40) are superseded by PBE,9 and PKZB (Ref.
+53) is superseded by TPSS (Ref.
+54)] should be allowed to retire gradually.
 Users should not randomly mix and match functionals, but should use exchange and correlation pieces designed to work together, with their designer-recommended local parts.
-They should not shop indiscriminately for the functional that "works best".
+They should not shop indiscriminately for the functional that "works best."
 Users should always say which functional they used, with its proper name and literature reference, and why they chose it.
 Statements like "we used density functional theory" or "we used the generalized gradient approximation" are almost useless to a reader or listener who wants to reproduce the results.